sudarsunkannan/CS519/homework1/homework1.md

 ### Note: For allocating memory-mapped region
 Use `mmap()` system call that allocates page-aligned memory.
 When using `mmap()`, you should map an anonymous memory and not a file backed memory.
-See the following link for more details about how to allocate anonymous memory.
+See the following link for more details how to allocate anonymous memory.

 [Reference 1](http://man7.org/linux/man-pages/man2/mmap.2.html)
 [Reference 2](http://man7.org/tlpi/code/online/dist/mmap/anon_mmap.c.html)